 2) The case series of 25 patients reported that the average overall symptom improvement (as described by patients, not otherwise defined) was 76%.
 The case series of 37 patients (38 neuromas) reported that for 74% of neuromas there was a complete or partial resolution of symptoms and for 26% there was no benefit at an average follow‑up of 10.6 months.
 All patients with neuromas in the third web space (n=18) reported complete or partial relief of symptoms compared with only 50% of those with second web space neuromas (n=20).

 3) The case series of 37 patients reported that 87% (32/37) of patients were satisfied with RFA treatment at an average follow‑up of 10.6 months.
 Most patients (84%) said that they would have the procedure again.

 4) The case series of 37 patients reported that 2 patients with no symptom relief had repeat RFA treatment but were not satisfied with the outcome at an average follow‑up of 10.6 months.

-5) A case series of 29 patients (with 32 neuromas treated) reported symptom recurrence in 1 patient at 9‑month follow‑up.
-This was successfully treated with an injection of steroid and local anaesthetic.
+5) A case series of 29 patients (with 32 neuromas treated) reported symptom recurrence in 1 patient at a 9‑month follow‑up.
+This was successfully treated with an injection of steroids and local anaesthetic.